kbruner/productionwithscissors/_posts/2022-09-04-linux-containers-freebsd.md

-This compatibility is all pretty early-stage and is not guaranteed to work for all `containerd` use cases (yet!), but all of this work is a huge step toward using FreeBSD natively as [Kubernetes nodes]((https://kubernetes.io/docs/concepts/architecture/nodes/)
+This compatibility is all pretty early-stage and is not guaranteed to work for all `containerd` use cases (yet!), but all of this work is a huge step toward using FreeBSD hosts natively as [Kubernetes nodes]((https://kubernetes.io/docs/concepts/architecture/nodes/)

 # Prerequisitites